Bio

 Mars Sample Return, Sample Retrieval Lander, Sample Transfer System (MSR-SRL-STS)

-After the 2024 rearchitecture, I shifted roles to being Cognizant Engineer for Inter-vehicle docking, or using the existing 5-DoF robotic arm on the Perseverence Rover to deliver sample tubes directly into a smaller SRL, while attempting to eliminate any need for changes to software on the rover itself.
+After the 2024 rearchitecture, I shifted roles to be Cognizant Engineer for Inter-vehicle docking, or using the existing 5-DoF robotic arm on the Perseverence Rover to deliver sample tubes directly into a smaller SRL, while attempting to eliminate any need for changes to software on the rover itself.
+It involved studying all the existing capabilities of the robotic arm, along with all the validated sets of parameters that accompanied existing self-docking behavior (for exchanging drill bits), then transforming various matrices to permit docking with another vehicle.
+This culiminated in an end-to-end inter-vehicle docking demonstration in JPL’s Mars Yard, using the Engineering Model of the Perseverence rover:

 Extant Exobiology Life Surveyor (EELS)